hemgour810/hackerkernel/README.md

 # hackerkernel
-i developed a project user can login and give the task with nodejs please visti http://localhost8000/users/new
+i developed a project admin can create user  and give the task with nodejs please visti http://localhost:8000/users/new